Schotsl/Uwuifier/readme.md

  The `spaces` property is the most advanced property, at every space we can either: add an action to the string \*notices buldge\*, add a s-s-stutter to the start of the word, or we can add a face UwU.
 This means that the combined value of all the three children properties must be equal or below 1.
 It should be noted that the default actions, faces, and exclamations can be modified by accessing and changing the public properties `actions`, `faces`, and `exclamations`.

  #### words
- The `words` property affects what percentage of Regex matches get uwuified, the default value is 1 which means that every letter that matches the Regex gets replaced.
+ The `words` property affects what percentage of Regex matches get uwuified, the default value is 1 which means that every character that matches the Regex gets replaced.
 To gain a deeper understanding of what this Regex does please take a look at the `uwuifyWords` function in the documentation.

 #### exclamations
 The `exclamations` property determines what percentage of exclamations get replaced with a more 'expressive' exclamation from our internal array.
 It should be noted that the default actions, faces, and exclamations can be modified by accessing and changing the public properties `actions`, `faces`, and `exclamations`.